-- Authorization headers will be overridden if credentials are passed via the auth parameter or are specified in a .netrc accessible in the environment. - Authorization headers will be removed if you get redirected off-host. - Proxy-Authorization headers will be overridden by proxy credentials provided in the URL. - Content-Length headers will be overridden when we can determine the length of the content.
+- Authorization headers set with headers= will be overridden if credentials are specified in .netrc, which in turn will be overridden by the auth= parameter. - Authorization headers will be removed if you get redirected off-host. - Proxy-Authorization headers will be overridden by proxy credentials provided in the URL. - Content-Length headers will be overridden when we can determine the length of the content.